MadhaviMarlapati/5443-Big-Data-Ramakrishna/Program1-Writeup.md

 For small, lightweight apps author  personally think XML is overkill , author  says that he  prefer YAML in that case.
 If you truly need to define your own grammar (read: schema) then xml is it.

 Reference : http://stackoverflow.com/questions/3951047/xml-vs-yaml-vs-json?rq=1

-# which of the files compresses the best using zip

-Some types of files compress better than others.
-Some data files, such as text files, picture files in the BMP format, and certain text style database files can often be compressed by 90% or more.
-There are some other types of files, such as program files, that may compress by 50% or so.

-Other types of files often will not compress well.
-For example, most multimedia files will not, as they already exist in a highly compressed state.

-# which of the files compresses the best using gzip

-Gzip reduces the size of the named files using Lempel-Ziv coding (LZ77).
-Whenever possible, each file is replaced by one with the extension .gz, while keeping the same ownership modes, access and modification times.
-(The default extension is -gz for VMS, z for MSDOS, OS/2 FAT, Windows NT FAT and Atari.)
-If no files are specified, or if a file name is "-", the standard input is compressed to the standard output.
-Gzip will only attempt to compress regular files.